EmmaTheMartian/clockwork/readme.md

 Then run `clockwork hello` to see `Hello, World!` in the terminal.

 > For a proper example, see the `example/` directory.

+> You can also view the documentation [here](https://emmathemartian.github.io/clockwork/api.html).

 ## License